 If interconnection is critical to digital business, how can the enterprise know where it stands today and where to go next?
 That’s where a metric called interconnection bandwidth is essential.

 While traditional bandwidth measures how much data can be transferred over a given network, interconnection bandwidth shows how ready an industry or region is to maximize interconnection.
-Specifically, interconnection bandwidth is a measure of the capacity to transfer traffic via direct, private interconnections at traffic exchange points hosted inside carrier-neutral colocation data center campuses.
+Specifically, interconnection bandwidth measures the capacity to transfer traffic via direct, private interconnections at traffic exchange points hosted inside carrier-neutral colocation data centers.

 Companies can determine existing interconnection bandwidth requirements by measuring installed data center capacity and connections.
 Then, by looking at the projected growth of interconnection bandwidth by company size, regional footprint, use cases or vertical industries, they can pinpoint how much interconnection bandwidth they will need to successfully compete in the digital economy.